4 ways to find purpose during COVID-19

-As things slowly reopen and people start venturing to places other than the local grocery store, we find ourselves adjusting to a new normal and spending more time at home then we have in the past.
+As things slowly reopen and people start venturing to places other than the local grocery store, we find ourselves adjusting to a new normal, spending more time at home and longing for a sense of purpose.
 It might seem like you’ve watched every TV show and read every book on the shelf, so now what?

-We asked Program Directors at all Northbridge communities to share some fun projects they’ve incorporated into daily life at their communities.
+We asked Program Directors at all Northbridge communities to share some fun projects they’ve incorporated into daily life at their communities that provide a sense of purpose.
 We’ve picked just a few to share with you.
 These projects are fun and easy to recreate in your own home!
+All Northbridge communities incorporate purposeful programming into daily schedules.
+Everyone needs to have purpose in their life, not matter what age.

 1. Watercolor painting: Most people don’t realize how much they enjoy creating art until they have the time to really experiment with it.
 Try purchasing some watercolor paint, paint brushes and paper to create your own masterpiece!
 Programmer tip: watercolor pencils work great and are nice for those just starting out!